Under Review (Selected from the Lab)

 Chang, Y-P., Dwyer, P. C., & Algoe, S. B. (2020).
 Better together: An integrative, multi-level, multi-factor analysis of gratitude in everyday life.

-Algoe, S. B. (in press).
+Algoe, S. B. (2020).
 Developing and maintaining high-quality relationships via emotion.
 Emotion Review.

 McKee, L. G., Algoe, S. B., Faro, A. L., & O’Leary, J. L. (in press).
 What do daily reports add to the picture?
 Results from a photography intervention designed to increase positive emotion.
 Journal of Positive Psychology.